 Your gallery will now automatically update with any images added to the selected folder in your media library.

 You can find more details about this here.

 You can also pull a gallery from post types on your site.
 This includes items like your blog posts, pages or articles.

 Select Post Query as your datasource when loading a gallery.
 Then choose the post type that you want to use for your gallery.
 You’ll also see a number of other settings you can use to refine your gallery.
 These include the number of items you want to show in your gallery, posts that you want to exclude, and whether you want the gallery to link to the featured image or the post itself.

 You can find out more in this article.

 Setting up Your Gallery

-If you’ve used Tags or Categories, any future images with that Tag or Category will automatically be added to the gallery.
-Likewise, any changes you make in the Server Folder, or in your Adobe Lightroom folders or collections, will reflect in your gallery.
-This may not happen straight away, and could take up to 24 hours, as the galleries are cached.
-However, you can update the gallery in your WP Admin, which will clear the cache, reflecting the changes you have made in your gallery.
+However, as the galleries are cached, this may not happen straight away, and could take up to 24 hours.
+Alternatively, you can update the gallery in your WP Admin, which will clear the cache, reflecting the changes you have made in your gallery.

-Please note: We are working on including more datasources to this functionality and we will be adding Dropbox and Instagram in future releases.
-We will keep you posted about these updates.
+Note: We are working on including more datasources to this functionality and we will keep you posted about these updates.
 If there’s a datasource you would like to see added in, let us know in the comments below.